PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 2. **They want to improve content and conversions:** Crazy Egg's heatmaps and session replay features enable them to gather valuable insights for optimizing their content, increasing conversions, and understanding how users navigate their websites.

-3. **Gathering feedback** Users like that they can combine data with the qualitative feedback from users, and customer CTAs.
+3. **Gathering feedback** Users like that they can combine data with the qualitative feedback from users and customer CTAs.

 > #### Bottom line
 > Crazy Egg is strong alternative to Hotjar, especially if you'd like to run basic A/B tests to help improve conversions, something Hotjar doesn't offer.